How To Get The Best Standard Variable Rate (SVR) Mortgages

 Do you need a higher deposit for a standard variable rate mortgage?

 Not always.
-If you are looking to take out an SVR mortgage, the lenders offering the best terms may insist on a deposit of 15% or more.
-But there are also lenders who will approve a home loan on their SVR with as little as 5% deposit.
+If you want to take out an SVR mortgage, the lenders offering the best terms may insist on a deposit of 15% or more.
+However, some lenders will approve a home loan on their SVR with as little as a 5% deposit.

-Typically, though, you will move to your lenders’ SVR when your fixed deal ends.
-In this case, no deposit is required as you are just continuing with your existing loan but on new (usually higher) rates.
+Typically, you will move to your lender’s SVR when your fixed deal ends.
+In this case, no deposit is required, as you are continuing with your existing loan but at new (usually higher) rates.

 When making an initial application, you will need to meet your lenders’ eligibility criteria for: